0nikhilkumar/marmato-assignment/Readme.md

 # script.js

-`This file contain the plus minus the quantity functionality of this website and change the images, if anyone is selected.`
+`This file contain the plus minus the quantity functionality of this website and change the images, if anyone is selected.
+And When You increase quantity 1 then add to cart button is work otherwise it won't.`

 # images folder